cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 > <sub>The above information comes from Leslie Seawright's fine 2012 dissertation, "[The Literacy Practices of Law Enforcement](https://scholarworks.uark.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1294&context=etd)".
 She published this research in 2017 as [_Genres of Power_](https://www.amazon.com/Genre-Power-Writers-Readers-Rhetoric/dp/0814118429)</sub>

 **Some examples of distinguishing between audiences:**
 - Look at the [Centers for Disease Control and Prevention (CDC)’s Guide to Writing for Social Media, appendix A](https://www.cdc.gov/socialmedia/tools/guidelines/pdf/GuidetoWritingforSocialMedia.pdf).
-Look on page XX to read about how the CDC segments their audience and the roles they segment their audience into.
+See chapter 2 to read about how the CDC segments their audience and the roles they segment their audience into.
 - Another breakdown of audiences is over at the World Health Organization (WHO).
-See [“Goal and key audiences”](https://www.who.int/about/communications/goal-and-key-audiences) and how they segment their audience into some specific roles.
+See [“Goals and key audiences”](https://www.who.int/about/communications/goal-and-key-audiences) and how they segment their audience into some specific roles.

 ## Purpose, or Doing stuff with writing.